Imágenes de páginas

 Who never knew a joy or grief untold: But the still flowers, their songs are soft and low,

-In tones of beauty answering to my woe.
-My brother-he of radiant look and mien, Who played beside you when a laughing boy, Who loved the garden walks, the woods of green,
+Who played beside you when a laughing boy, Who loved the garden walks, the woods of green,

 And echoed back their summer songs of joyMy brother sleeps far off, where palm trees wave In fitful shadows o'er his lonely grave.
 His foot, that lightly trod the shining ways

-Of life, too little caring where it strayed, Will never more, as in those early days, Seek the home garden,-rest beneath its shade,-
+Of life, too little caring where it strayed, Will never more, as in those early days, Seek the home garden,-rest beneath its shade,

 Or spring elastic o'er some flowery bed,